-The following extension blocks are defined in other DTN protocol specification documents as noted:
+The following extension block types are reserved for extension blocks for which a need is anticipated but for which no definitions vet exists are defined in other DTN protocol specification documents as noted:

-- Block Integrity Block (block type 2) and Block Confidentiality Block (block type 3) are defined in the Bundle Security Protocol specification (work in progress). - Manifest Block (block type 4) is defined in the Manifest Extension Block specification (work in progress).
-The manifest block identifies the blocks that were present in the bundle at the time it was created.
-The bundle MUST contain one (1) occurrence of this type of block if the value of the "manifest" flag in the bundle processing control flags is 1; otherwise the bundle MUST NOT contain any Manifest block. - The Flow Data Label Block (block type 6) is defined in the Flow Data Label Extension Block specification (work in progress).
-The flow data label block is intended to govern transmission of the bundle by convergence-layer adapters provide additional information that can assist nodes in making forwarding decisions.
+- Block Integrity Block (block type 2) and Block Confidentiality Block (block type 3) are defined in the Bundle Security Protocol specification (work in progress). - Block type 4 is reserved for the anticipated Manifest Block (block type 4) is defined in the Manifest Extension Block specification (work in progress).
+Note: it is anticipated that the manifest block will identifyies the blocks that were present in the bundle at the time it was created, implying that the bundle MUST contain one (1) occurrence of this type of block if the value of the "manifest" flag in the bundle processing control flags is 1, but otherwise the bundle MUST NOT contain any Manifest block. - Block type 5 is reserved for the anticipated Metadata Block.
+Note: the structure and function of the anticipated Metadata Block are currently undefined. - Block type 6 is reserved for the anticipated The Flow Data Label Block (block type 6) is defined in the Flow Label Extension Block specification (work in progress).
+Note: it is anticipated that the flow data label block is intended towill govern transmission of the bundle by convergence-layer adapters provide additional information that can assist nodes in making forwarding decisions.